The Original and Best

 On the outskirts of the Peak District you’ll find the remarkable Bolsover Castle, dating back to the late 11th Century, when it was built by William Peveril, one of William the Conqueror’s knights.
 And don’t leave without a climb to visit the ruins of Peveril Castle, one of England’s earliest Norman fortresses, built by Henry II in 1176.
 The views over the surrounding countryside are just as impressive as the historic building.

 The Great Outdoors

-If cycling is more your thing, the Peak District has more than 65 miles of off-road cycle trails, including the picturesque old railway lines of the Monsal Trail, the Tissington Trail and the High Peak Trail.
-The Peak District is also a perfect location for gliding, paragliding and hang gliding, with Mam Tor, Rushup Edge and Abney the prime spots for soaring.
+If cycling is more your thing, the Peak District has more than 65 miles of off-road cycle trails, including the picturesque old railway lines of the Monsal Trail, the Tissington Trail, the High Peak Trail and the Manifold Way.

 The dams at Ladybower Reservoir were famously the inspiration for the Dambusters raids in Germany in 1943, and the 1954 film of the same name was filmed here.
 Chatsworth House and Lyme Park have both featured in adaptations of Pride and Prejudice.
 Haddon Hall has made starring appearances in two different versions of ‘Jane Eyre’, as well as ‘Elizabeth’, ‘The Princess Bride’ and ‘The Other Boleyn Girl’.

-So whether you want to visit for a day or a month, whether you want to hike in the hills or shop til you drop, whether you want to marvel at our history or explore our graceful stately homes, the Peak District has loads to offer everyone, young and old, in every season.
+So whether you want to visit for a day or a month, whether you want to hike in the hills or shop til you drop, whether you want to marvel at our history or explore our graceful stately homes, the Peak District has loads to offer everyone, young and old, in every season!
+Let’s Go!